In order for the College to determine an admissions applicant’s level of academic skill, the applicant must submit at least one of the following:

 How do I sign up to take the ACCUPLACER?

 Contact the Office of Admissions and Financial Aid at (207) 755-5273 or at email@example.com to register for the ACCUPLACER.

 I am a student with a disability.
 Can any accommodations be made?

-If you have a documented disability and believe you are eligible for accommodations, please contact Laura Rifkin, Disabilities Coordinator, at (207) 755-5277 before scheduling to take the ACCUPLACER.
+If you have a documented disability and believe you are eligible for accommodations, please contact the disability coordinator before scheduling the ACCUPLACER:

 Is there any way I can practice for the ACCUPLACER?

 You may practice the ACCUPLACER through PCCC.
 This was created by Passaic County Community College and is not affiliated with nor endorsed by the College Board.

 What types of questions are on the ACCUPLACER tests?

 The following information is taken directly from the ACCUPLACER site at www.accuplacer.org: